anttihirvonen/moonlander/README.md

 ## Installation

 Extract the library into the libraries folder of your Processing sketchbook.
-More info at [Processing Wiki](http://wiki.processing.org/w/How_to_Install_a_Contributed_Library).
+More info at [Processing Wiki](http://wiki.processing.org/w/How_to_Install_a_Contributed_Library) (see section about manual install).

 TBD: This library should be in Processing's database (which makes install process super easy)